Urinary Incontinence

 Written by Megan Boucher

-Urinary incontinence is any involuntary leakage of urine.
-There are three main types of urinary incontinence:
+There are four principal types of urinary incontinence:

-• Urgency urinary incontinence: involuntary leakage accompanied or preceded by a sudden urge to pass urine
+• Urgency urinary incontinence: involuntary leakage accompanied by or immediately preceded by a sudden, compelling urge to pass urine.

-• Stress urinary incontinence: involuntary leakage on effort/exertion/sneezing/coughing
+• Stress urinary incontinence: involuntary leakage occurring with physical effort, exertion, sneezing, or coughing.

-• Mixed urinary incontinence: stress and urgency incontinence
+• Mixed urinary incontinence: features of both stress and urgency incontinence.

 Fig 1: Stress urinary incontinence